Cristov9000/RaspberryPi-HandHeld/README.md

 - 2/29/2016 - Another batch of boards were ordered.
 I expect them in 25 days or less from today.
 Boards are still available to order.
 - 3/5/2016 - The boards are in production.
 I expect them in 20 days or so.
 There are still a few boards left in this batch available for order.
+- 3/12/2016 - The boards are out of production and are being mailed to me.
+Expected delivery date is late next week.

 ---------------------------------------------------------------------------------------------------------------------------------